comettimvitor/comettimvitor/README.md

 <br>

 # Hi!
 <p>I'm Vitor from Espírito Santo, Brazil.
 At 29, I'm passionate about Java development, boxing and spending time with my family.
 I'm immersing in Java and dedicating myself to practice my skills daily.
-Tought I'm nothing but an apprentice, I'm focused to growing my knowledge and be a excellent developer!
+Tought I'm nothing but an apprentice, I'm focused to growing my knowledge to be a excellent developer!
 <br>
 <br>
 <br>